spuy767/hiring-project/README.md

 docker-compose exec php vendor/bin/phinx seed:run
 ```

+You will be able to see a couple of records in the db and in this url http://localhost:8080/api/applicants

 ### Client

 This will run the ember app, the front end run in port 4200, and proxy the api requests